ssadizon/RestDbase/README.md

 ## Usage

-Once you have install a client feature, you can use `booking:add` and `booking:list` commands to interact with the REST service.
+Once you have installed the application, you can use `booking:add` and `booking:list` commands to interact with the REST service.

 ```